binazgreat/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task10-Write a function that finds all multiples of 2 in a list.
 Task11-Write a function that deletes the item at a specific position in a list.
-Task12-Complete the source code in order to switch value of a and b
+Task12-Complete the source code in order to switch value of a and b Task13-Technical Interview
+Task14-Create a C function that prints some basic info about Python lists.